Deep Reinforcement Learning for Demand Driven Services in Logistics and Transportation Systems: A Survey: Background

-R. S. Sutton et al.~\cite{sutton2011reinforcement} proposed the Advantage Actor-Critic (A2C) method, which adds a baseline to the $Q$ value so that the feedback can be either positive or negative.
+R. S. Sutton et al.~\cite{sutton2018reinforcement} proposed the Advantage Actor-Critic (A2C) method, which adds a baseline to the $Q$ value so that the feedback can be either positive or negative.
 V. Mnih et al. ~\cite{mnih2016asynchronous} introduced distributed machine learning methods into A2C and got a new algorithm named Asynchronous Advantage Actor-Critic (A3C), which greatly improved the efficiency of the A2C algorithm.
 Wang et al. combined the AC method with experience replay and proposed actor-critic with experience replay (ACER)~\cite{wang2016sample} method.
 This method enables the AC framework to train in an off-policy way to improve data utilization efficiency.
 Lillicrap et al. ~\cite{lillicrap2015continuous} leveraged the idea of DQN to extend the Q learning algorithm to transform the Deterministic Policy Gradient~\cite{silver2014deterministic} (DPG) method, and proposed a Deep Deterministic Policy Gradient method (DDPG) based on the actor-critic framework, which can be used to solve decision-making problems in continuous action space.
 Moreover, it also introduced the replay buffer so that the collected data can be reused to improve training efficiency.
 Although DDPG can sometimes achieve good performance, it is still fragile in terms of hyperparameters.
 A common failure reason for DDPG is overestimating the real $Q$ value, thus making the learned policy worse.
 To solve this problem, Fujimoto et al. ~\cite{fujimoto2018addressing} proposed Twin Delayed DDPG (TD3), which introduced three techniques based on DDPG.
 TD3 employs clipped double-Q learning to reduce the deviation of the $Q$ value estimation.
 It also utilizes delayed policy updating and target policy smoothing to reduce the impact of the $Q$ value estimation deviation on policy training.
 Furthermore, Schulman et al.~\cite{schulman2017proximal} employed the importance sampling~\cite{shelton2001importance} method and tailored the network gradient update of reinforcement learning to make the training process more robust.
 Schulman et al.~\cite{schulman2015trust} also proposed a method called Trust Region Policy Optimization (TRPO).
 The core idea of TRPO is to force the $KL$ differences of the prediction distribution of the old and new policies on the same batch of data so as to avoid excessive gradient updates and ensure the stability of the training process.
 However, TRPO employs the conjugate gradient algorithm to solve the constrained optimization problem, which greatly reduces the computational efficiency and increases the implementation cost.
 Therefore, Schulman et al.~\cite{schulman2017proximal} proposed a Proximal Policy Optimization algorithm (PPO) to get rid of the calculations generated by constrained optimization by introducing a reduced proxy objective function.
+To handle more optimization scenarios with complicated constraints, Achiam et al.\cite{achiam2017constrained} proposed Constrained Policy Optimization (CPO) based on TRPO to optimize the policy within a limited policy space during each step.
+CPO addresses a surrogate optimization function to keep searching for safe policies.